Get Tech Tips

-This is VERY in depth look at ACFM vs. SCFM and why it matters to airflow measurement from Steven Mazzoni… Thanks Steve!
+This is a VERY in-depth look at ACFM vs. SCFM and why it matters to airflow measurement from Steven Mazzoni.
+Thanks, Steve!

 But it’s more complicated than that.
-You discover some of the balls are a bit lighter than others.
+You discover that some of the balls are a bit lighter than others.
 Otherwise, they are all identical.
 What does this mean?
-The lighter balls leave behind a shallower dent than the heavy ones, even if they were traveling at the exact same velocity before hitting the wall.
+The lighter balls leave behind a shallower dent than the heavy ones, even if they traveled at the same velocity before hitting the wall.
 Obviously, more is needed than just the depth of the dents.
 The weight of the balls must also be factored in.
-Suppose you are able to weigh the balls in addition to measuring the depth of the dent they leave.
-You come up with an equation that factors in the ball’s weight and depth of the dent and solves for its velocity.
+Suppose you can weigh the balls in addition to measuring the depth of the dent they leave.
+You come up with an equation that considers the ball’s weight and depth of the dent and solves for its velocity.

 However, like the baseballs, air’s density isn’t always the same.
-Thus, the force it imparts to the column of water when traveling at a given velocity changes if it’s density changes.
-“Heavy” air will lift a column of water to a higher level (velocity pressure, in inches of water) on a manometer than “light” air will, even though moving at the exact same velocity.
-Thus, the velocity pressure and the air’s density must be factored in before we can determine it’s velocity.
+Thus, the force it imparts to the column of water when traveling at a given velocity changes if its density changes.
+“Heavy” air will lift a column of water to a higher level (velocity pressure, in inches of water) on a manometer than “light” air will, even though it's moving at the exact same velocity.
+Thus, the velocity pressure and the air’s density must be factored in before we can determine its velocity.

-What factors determine air’s density?
+What factors determine the air’s density?
 Mainly its temperature and the barometric pressure.
 Warm air is lighter (less dense) than cold air.
 Air at higher barometric pressures near sea level is denser than air at lower pressures (high altitudes).
-Air’s moisture content also plays a minor role.
+The air’s moisture content also plays a minor role.
 Moist air (high humidity) at a given temperature is lighter than dry air at the same temperature.

 The flow of air (volumetric) is usually expressed in cfm (ft3/min).
 To be more specific, actual cfm (ACFM) and standard cfm (SCFM) are used.
 ACFM & SCFM have been defined as follows:

-Air is at “standard conditions” when it’s density is @ 0.075 lb/ft3.
+Air is at “standard conditions” when its density is @ 0.075 lb/ft3.
 We can thus conclude a couple of key points.
 First, if the airflow measurement is taken at or near standard conditions, the ACFM and the SCFM will have the exact same value.
-Second, if the reading was taken on air at a significantly different density, ACFM and SCFM will have two different values.
+Second, if the reading were taken on air at a significantly different density, ACFM and SCFM would have two different values.

 |Duct area:||12” x 12” = 1.0 ft2|